valentinrb1/c-basics-mmap/README.md

 - **inc/Lab6.h:** Header containing the RMA1 data structure and function declarations.
 - **src/Lab6.c:** Source file that implements the functions to load the file and obtain samples.
-- **main.c:** Main program that uses the functions implemented in Lab6.c.
 - **Makefile:** File to compile and build the project.

 ## Compiling and Running